Phantomxm2021/xrmod-engine-docs-source/docs/docs/experience-manual/prepare-for-developer/install-dev-environment.md

 ## Installation

 Get the basic development environment by reading [the XR Experience Content Development Kit Installation article](./install-xrmod-dev-tools).
-Since we need to combine XRMOD Engine with Unity to develop a new APP, We need to install some required packages.
+Since we need to combine XRMOD Engine with Unity to develop a new APP or XR-Experience content, We need to install some required packages.

 Everything is ready, we use the shortcut keys (**Mac**: *Command+Shift+B*; **Win**: Ctrl+Shift+B) to open the Build Settings panel and change to the platform we need.